Testing and Monitoring in Addison’s Disease

 What is Addison's disease?

-Addison's disease (also known as hypoadrenocorticism) is caused by decreased production of two hormones from the adrenal gland.
-These hormones are cortisola stress hormone, and aldosterone, a different type of hormone (mineralocorticoid) that controls the body's water balance through its effects on sodium and potassium.
+Addison's disease (also known as hypoadrenocorticism) is caused by decreased production of two hormones from the adrenal gland: cortisol (a stress hormone) and aldosterone (mineralocorticoid), a hormone that controls the body's water balance through its effects on sodium and potassium.

 What causes Addison's disease?